PeterWangIntel/crosswalk-website/Crosswalk-7-Release-Notes.md

    * Unprefixed CSS Transforms
    * Web Animations JavaScript API [element.animate()]
 * Enabled Native Client (NaCL) on Tizen and Linux for 32 and 64-bit
-* Capability to access native pure file system on Android and Tizen/Linux
+* Capability to access file system directly on Android and Tizen/Linux

 #### Android